 (False) Rules of Thumb on Fish Tank Size

 The inch per gallon (false) rule

-There are (false) rules regarding the fish tank size and fish stocking.
-One of the most common one is the “inch per gallon rule.”
+There are (wrong) rules regarding the fish tank size and fish stocking.
+One of the most common ones is the “inch per gallon rule.”
 It is (wrongfully) said that you should get no more than a fish of one-inch-long per gallon of water.
 This is wrong because a lot of fish species have different body mass and appetite even when they have the same length.
 One extreme example is the goldfish.
 They can weight 5~10 times as much as a tropical fish of the same length.
 With more body mass, they produce more waste and thus requiring a much bigger fish tank.
 While you should not follow this false rule, it has to be noted that it might not be too far off for most tropical fish species of less than 3 inches long.

 The fish will not outgrow the tank (false) assumption

-There is another false that fish will only grow to be as big as the tank allows.
+There is another wrong assumption that fish will only grow to be as big as the tank allows.
 Some people say the fish will stay small if the fish tank is small.
 This assumption is wrong!
-There is absolutely no reason for fish to stop growing just because the fish tank is not big enough.
+There is entirely no reason for fish to stop growing just because the fish tank is not big enough.
 When the tank is too small for a particular species, the fish will outgrow the tank and make the tank maintenance hard to keep up.
 It might cause ammonia spike which can kill the fish.
 You must use the full adult size instead of the current size of the fish to measure the fish tank size requirement.
 Do not get a small tank just because the fish is still young.
 Unless you are certain that you will get a bigger fish tank very soon.